-Broadly mediation is an agreement-reaching process, in which individuals have opportunities to create an accord between them in a cooperative, voluntary and informed way.
+Broadly mediation is an agreement-reaching process where individuals can create accord between them in a cooperative, voluntary, and informed way.
 The National Dispute Resolution Advisory Council: Alternative Dispute Resolution Definitions (2000, p.
 5) (as cited in s 30 in Hopeshore Pty Ltd v Melroad Equipment Pty Ltd) was defined thus:

 The mediator can provide you with opportunities to explore and name the sources of your conflict in a caring environment.